iamdonovan/spymicmac/doc/tutorials/micmac_processing/malt.rst

 computing the absolute orthophoto and DEM
 =========================================

-Once you have successfully run :py:meth:`spymicmac.register.register_ortho`, you will have an orientation folder, ``Ori-TerrainFirstPass`` [#]_.
+Once you have successfully run :py:meth:`spymicmac.register.register_relative`, you will have an orientation folder, ``Ori-TerrainFirstPass`` [#]_.
 This is the folder to pass to ``Malt``:

 .. code-block:: sh